 Assets that must go through probate are only transferred to an heir under the supervision of the court.
-By operation of the law, the proceeds from life insurance policies, bank accounts with payable-on-death designations, certain retirement accounts, and certain forms of real estate ownership pass directly to the beneficiaries named in the accounts, which means that probate is not necessary in those instances.
+By operation of the law, the proceeds from life insurance policies, bank accounts with payable-on-death designations, certain retirement accounts, and certain forms of real estate ownership pass directly to the beneficiaries named in the accounts, which means that probate in California is not necessary in those instances.

 A person can set up a living trust and transfer all of their assets into it, but this does not necessarily guarantee that none of the deceased person’s property would be considered probate assets when the estate is settled.